monikaheinzl/Hopfield-basecaller/README.md

 * `outfolder`: appendix of the folder name that is created after training (training_result_ + outfolder name).

-The ouput are the following files: txt file with the model's summary (outfolder name.txt), event file of TensorBoard to track the loss, edit distance (and accuracy), PDF file with loss, edit distance (and accuracy) of both training and validation set, json file with the hyperparameters of the model (model.json) and a pickle file with the learned model (outfolder name.pt).
-The latter two files are required for inference.
+The ouput are the following files:
+* txt file with the model's summary (outfolder name.txt)
+* event file of TensorBoard to track the loss, edit distance (and accuracy)
+* PDF file with loss, edit distance (and accuracy) of both training and validation set
+* json file with the hyperparameters of the model (model.json) and a pickle file with the learned model (outfolder name.pt).
+The latter two files are required for the basecalling.

 ### Basecalling
 Architecture B shows the best results on our validation set and therefore, the basecalling is